HdkTkhs/Vmol/README.md

      -0.36183378D-02 0.00000000D+00 0.36449177D-02 0.00000000D+00 0.00000000D+00
       ........
      ```
-     The files 'basis.dat' and 'valence.dat' are used exclusively to generate the initial guess wave functions
+     The files 'basis.dat' and 'valence.dat' are used only to generate the initial guess wave functions
      in subroutine 'trwf3.f'.
-These files can be omitted if another approach is employed.
+Thus, these files can be omitted if another approach is available.

 # Compile and link
 Provided that the prerequisites noted above are fulfilled, 'Vmol' can be compiled and linked by invoking